 No matter your involvement in the building industry the NCC 2022 changes are worth understanding.
 If you need a memory-jog for the Stage 1 changes, check out our previous article.

-The greatest focus of the Stage 2 draft release is energy efficiency, with increases to the Star Rating required for the building fabric itself.
+The greatest focus of the Stage 2 release is energy efficiency, with increases to the Star Rating required for the building fabric itself.
 In addition, a new Whole of Home Rating will be required, relating to overall energy usage – factoring in things like appliances, solar, heating, cooling, and more (similar to BASIX in place in NSW).

 NatHERS Compliance Requirements

 New homes will need to meet both a higher Star Rating for the building itself and a Whole of Home Rating for annual energy usage to receive a NatHERS certificate.
 However, pushing for the highest possible Star Rating for the building itself in the first instance will make it easier to achieve the Whole of Home energy usage requirements.

 The minimum Star Rating for the building fabric is changing from 6 to 7 Stars.
 A home is deemed compliant when the 7 Star band limit is not exceeded by either the heating or the cooling loads.
 These heating and cooling loads depend on the location of the home.
 The cooler the climate, the more a homeowner will need to artificially heat their house, and in warmer climates, more artificial cooling will be required.

 Achieving a 7 Star Rating will require increased performance across a range of building elements.
 Less than 10% of homes currently built in cooler climates like Victoria and New South Wales achieve 7 Stars, so this will be a major change for most home builders.

 - Home design (e.g. orientation, size, scale of various elements)